pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 **RX_Num is used to give a number a given RX.
 You must use a different RX_Num per RX.
 A maximum of 16 AFHDS2A RXs are supported.**

+If telemetry is incomplete (missing RX RSSI for example), it means that you have to upgrade your RX firmware to version 1.6 or later.
+You can do it from an original Flysky TX or using a STLink like explained in [this tutorial](https://www.rcgroups.com/forums/showthread.php?2677694-How-to-upgrade-Flysky-Turnigy-iA6B-RX-to-firmware-1-6-with-a-ST-Link).

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---
 A|E|T|R|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14